ajpagotto/ContentRecommender/README.md

 Note: This notebook can be downloaded but not run directly without dowloading the GloVe vectors.

+For further explanations on background and results, please see: text-feature-representation.pdf

 ## Loading the Datasets

 First will load the required pakages.